Ju3dgement/KingsisleLauncher/README.md

 2. It starts the game's executable using `CreateProcessW` from Win32 API
 3. After a short delay to allow the game to start up, it finds the main window via `FindWindowW` for input
 4. The launcher simulates keyboard input based on the users username and password

+make sure that the file is ran where it can directly access /information/data.json or create a shortcut to the created exe

 ## Work in Progress
 This project is a work in progress and will keep evolving over time (whenever I feel like it).
 Features are being added and changed on the fly, with only the client launcher working as of 04/05/2025